 Asian shares rise on recovery hopes, markets eye earnings

-Asian shares are rising amid some hopes for recovering economies slammed by the pandemic, as market attention turned to upcoming company earnings
+Asian shares are rising amid some hopes for recovering economies slammed by the pandemic, as attention turns to upcoming company earnings

 Hopes are high that once the pandemic comes under some control, regional economies will make strong recoveries, with lockdowns easing, compared to last year, and vaccines rollouts starting in various places, including Singapore.